You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 1. Fresh fruit (bananas, apples, grapes) – Easy and portable.

-2. Trail mix – Nuts and dried fruit for energy – large variety.
+2. Trail mix – Nuts and dried fruit for energy – a large variety.

 3. Protein bars/shakes – Quick protein fix and very filling (they are at most servos)